bcmichael/RNMR-Docs/docs/command/full_command.md

 `REMGBL` removes all global variables that alphabetically fall between first and last inclusive.
 If first is not specified RNMR will prompt for it with a default of temp.
 If last is not specified RNMR will not prompt for it and will remove only an argument whose name exactly matches first.
+## REMLCL
+Remove local arguments

+Category: Arguments

+Format : `REMLCL` first last

+Defaults: temp <first>

+Description:
+`REMLCL` removes all local variables that alphabetically fall between first and last inclusive.
+If first is not specified RNMR will prompt for it with a default of temp.
+If last is not specified RNMR will not prompt for it and will remove only an argument whose name exactly matches first.
 ## RGPIB
 Read string from GPIB device